 Use the Google control panel to enable the Google API.

-For Workspace ONE UEM to provision users' passcodes, the Google API must be enabled using the Google control panel.
+For Workspace ONE UEM to provision the users' passcodes, enable the Google API using the Google control panel.
 This is optional for Direct Integration with Directory API type of configuration.

 - Sign in to the Google Admin console.